google/zetasql/docs/differential-privacy.md

 ## Remove noise from a differentially private query
 <a id="remove_noise"></a>

-In the Query syntax reference, see [Remove noise][qs-remove-noise].
+In the "Query syntax" reference, see [Remove noise][qs-remove-noise].

 ## Add noise to a differentially private query
 <a id="add_noise"></a>

-In the Query syntax reference, see [Add noise][qs-add-noise].
+In the "Query syntax" reference, see [Add noise][qs-add-noise].

 ## Limit the groups in which a privacy unit ID can exist
 <a id="limit_groups"></a>

-In the Query syntax reference, see
+In the "Query syntax" reference, see
 [Limit the groups in which a privacy unit ID can exist][qs-limit-groups].

+## Limitations

+This section describes limitations of differential privacy.

-## `FROM` clause rules for differentially private table expressions
+### `FROM` clause rules for differentially private table expressions
 <a id="dp_from_rules"></a>

 If a query contains a